-Sena is a small owner-operated business
+Sena is an owner-operated business

-Independent small businesses give Jackson it’s community feel and local flavor We thank you for thinking small!
+Independent small businesses give Jackson it’s community feel and local flavor.

 List of Sena’s FAVORITE small businesses

 OYG/Old Yellowstone Garage Chef Paulie O’Connor’s has resurrected a legendary dining experience and once lost town favorites where one can “mangiar bene e bere meglio” – eat well and drink better!
 OYG is a Piemontese restaurant that started in Dubois, WY in 2000.
 Chef O’Connor has continued the passion of David and Cinzia Gilbert who retired to Italy in 2007 and later entrusted O’Connor with the reputable OYG name and concept.
 A tiny location is also in Alpine, WY.
-Reservations Advised or post up at the convivial bar, if you can get a spot.
+Reservations Advised or post up at the convivial bar in the village if you can get a spot.

 Sudachi Sushi in a trendy modern setting.
-Gorgeous art and sushi cheffery flare.
+Gorgeous art and sushi-cheffery flare.

 Elevated Grounds Coffee Locally roasted, fair-trade coffee in a bustling setting with chilled out music.
 Paninis, salads, and kid’s menu.

 The Stage Coach Bar Jackson Hole history preserved.
-The “Coach” is famous not just for Sunday “church” with the world-famous Stagecoach Band, Thursday night Disco Night, or the coach slogan IWIYWBMAD.
+The “Coach” is famous not just for Sunday “church” with the world-famous Stagecoach Band, Thursday night Disco Night, or the coach slogan I.W.I.Y.W.B.M.A.D.
 The Stagecoach was commemorated in a documentary by local filmmaker Jennifer Tennican, “The Stage Coach Bar, An American Crossroads.”
-You can get a copy at the The Jackson Hole Historical Society & Museum at 225 N Cache St, Jackson, WY 83001.
+You can get a copy at The Jackson Hole Historical Society & Museum at 225 N Cache St, Jackson, WY 83001.